jean-francoisgiraud/CV/README.md

 Systems (Documentation, Operations, Manufacturing, Neural Networks, Simulations, Modeling).
 Business Development (Sales, Solicitation, Account Management, Customer Support).
 Eco-Design (DFE Design for the Environment) and workplace hazardous materials information system controls (WHMIS).
 Mentoring, Training and Development of the Workforce.
+Digital Mirroring of Products and Processes.
+Blockchain Enabling and Integration for Automation.

 If so, please consider this proposal.
 I am available on a permanent (full time) or contractual (part time) basis (8289468 Canada Inc.).